Safety alerts for drivers

 The Cooperative Intelligent Transport Initiative is a CITS testing facility for heavy vehicles in the Illawarra region.

-Other major CITS trials have begun in Europe, Korea and the United States.
+Other major CITS trials are underway in Europe, Korea and the United States.

 With alerts generated from the increased information available, these systems have the potential to improve road safety and the efficiency of the road network.